Homeless World Cup

 The Homeless World Cup (HWC) is an annual association football tournament organized by the Homeless World Cup Foundation, a social organization which advocates the end of homelessness through the sport.
 The organization puts together an annual football tournament where teams of homeless people from various countries compete.

 The tournament was first held in 1999, and in 2008 it added a women's competition.
 From 2010 onwards, all tournaments have featured both men's and women's teams.
-The 2025 edition of the tournament takes place in Oslo, Norway.